The Harm of Video Games: When Entertainment becomes Obsession

-Perhaps the most famous case we have in Britain about murder and video games would be the Manhunt case back in 2004.
-Fourteen year old Stefan Pakeerah was battered and stabbed in a sustained attack by his acquaintance, Warren LeBlanc.
+Perhaps the most famous case we have in Britain would be the Manhunt case back in 2004.
+Fourteen year old Stefan Pakeerah was battered and stabbed to death in a sustained attack by his acquaintance, Warren LeBlanc.
 At just seventeen years of age, LeBlanc was forced to plead guilty in a crown court before being sentenced to life in prison.

 It basically involves you going around with various weapons, brutally murdering your enemies in a very graphic and realistic fashion.
 At the time, I wasn't particularly impressed by it.
 The story-line was pretty mediocre and the violence became quite repetitive after a while.
 Overall, I would say the game was pretty average.
 So you can imagine my surprise when I found out about Leblanc's case.